-p.55, L.6 ex indicio concilii - according to Julius 107, an Antiochene synod had deposed Athanasius and nominated Gregory of Cappadocia in his place.
-As Athanasius' Festal Letters XII, and XIII give evidence for Gregory being in the see before 340, this cannot be the "in Encaeniis" synod but an earlier one held at Antioch.
+p.55, L.6 ex indicio concilii - according to Julius, an Antiochene synod had deposed Athanasius and nominated Gregory of Cappadocia in his place.
+As Athanasius' Festal Letters XII, and XIII give evidence for Gregory being in the see before 340, this cannot be the "in Encaemiis" synod but an earlier one held at Antioch.

-L.8, 9 clam exul... profugiit - with the recall of the prefect Theodorus in the course of 338 and the reappointment of Philagrius, the Cappadocian, the Arian cause in Alexandria was strengthened, and in the Fostal Index XI: it is recorded that Athanasius had to flee in the night from his persecutors.
+L.8, 9 clam exul... profugiit - with the recall of the prefect Theodorus in the course of 338 and the reappointment of Philagrius, the Cappadocian, the Arian cause in Alexandria was strengthened, and in the Festal Index XI, it is recorded that Athanasius had to flee in the night from his persecutors.

-§ 9 This section on Paul of Constantinople would seem to be misrlaced, coming as it does in the midst of the diatribe against Athanasius and Marcellus.
+§ 9 This section on Paul of Constantinople would seem to be misplaced, coming as it does in the midst of the diatribe against Athanasius and Marcellus.

-^{107.} Ath.
+Notes.
+106. Ath.
 Apol. c.
 Ar.
-29,30.

-p.55 L.10,11 de Paulo...episcopo - Paul seems to have been a Thessalonian by birth and probably came as a new-citizen to Constantinople in 330 when Constantine was increasing the size and population of the old town of Byzantium in order to make it his capital city.
-It is not known exactly when Paul became bishop but it must have been before autumn 335 when he participated in the council of Constantinople and joined in the condemnation of Athanasius 109.
+3sq.
+107. Ath.
+Apol. c.
+Ar.
+29,30. - 143 - p.55 L.10,11 de Paulo...episcopo - Paul seems to have been a Thessalonian by birth and probably came as a new-citizen to Constantinople in 330 when Constantine was increasing the size and population of the old town of Byzantium in order to make it his capital city.
+It is not known exactly when Paul became bishop but it must have been before autumn 335 when he participated in the council of Constantinople and joined in the condemnation of Athanasius.
 That his election had not been unanimously received can be gathered from the accounts given in Socr.
 H.E.II, 6,7.
-So.
+Soz.
 H.E.
 III, 3, 4.
-In particular the eunuch, Eusebius, who then wielded great influence in the palace, had caused much trouble by setting up the presbyter, Macedonius, as rival to Paul 110.
-Attack was also made against Paul for having himself made bishop without the consent of his metropolitan, Theodore of Heraclea, and Eusebius of Nicomedia.
-His enemies eventually persuaded Constantine to exile him and, meeting in a council at Constantinople in February 336, they passed their own sentence against him 111.
-After a 15 months exile in Pontus, he returned to Constantinople under the amnesty proclaimed by Constantine II and was able to recover his see, which had not been filled in his absence. their letter, the Easterns accuse him of fresh atrocities on his return 112.
-His triumph was short.
-With the transference of the city/
+In particular the eunuch, Eusebius, who then wielded great influence in the palace, had caused much trouble by setting up the presbyter, Macedonius, as rival to Paul.
+Attack was also made against Paul for having himself made bishop without the consent of his metropolitan, Theodore of Heraclea, and His enemies eventually persuaded Eusebius of Nicomedia.
+Constantine to exile him and, meeting in a council at Constantinople in February 336, they passed their own sentence against him.
+After a 15 months exile in Pontus, he returned to Constantinople under the amnesty proclaimed by Constantine II and was able to recover his see, which had not been filled in his absence.
+In their letter, the Easterns accuse him of fresh atrocities on his His triumph was short.
+With the transference of the return city/ city of Constantinople to Constantius, under the agreement reached at Viminacium, June 338.
+Paul's supremacy came to an end.
+Towards the end of 338 a local synod met in the capital, deposed him and elected Eusebius of Nicomedia in his place.
+Like so many other Easterns, Paul spent the next two years travelling in foreign parts and seeking support for his cause.
+It was natural for him to take refuge in the West and he is probably\included in the "bishops from Thrace" mentioned in Julius' letter as being among those against whom no charge had been received, and who were thus acquitted from any ecclesiastical accusations.
+When the bishop Eusebius died, Paul returned to Constantinople accompanied by Asclepas of Gaza.
+At the end of the Dedication council of Antioch his metropolitan.
+Theodore of Heraclea, and some other leading Eusebians, came to Constantinople to make peace with Paul, but on his rejection of their offer, the Eusebians elected Macedonius as the successor of Eusebius.
+Though the Easterns in their letter attack Paul so fiercely, they make no mention of Macedonius as the rightful bishop, probably because the latter, while nominated, was still not consecrated at that particular time.